Home About SETS SETS Fleet Library Links Contact SETS Site Map

 An insight into the history of each of the S-set double-deck cars obtained by the Society for preservation.
 Historical notes provided by Michael McGinty

-This section contains is a pictorial and historical record of each of
+This section contains is a pictorial and historical record of each of these suburban cars acquired by the Society for long-term preservation.

 C 3861 - 1972 Commonwealth Engineering Series 2 Stainless Steel "Comeng" Motor Car

 C 3861 at Leppington Yard on S 146 on 3rd March 2015.
+Photograph: Michael McGinty

-This full order consisted of Power Cars C 3858 – C 3911, Driving Trailers D 4011 – D 4020, which were built without crew compartment side doors, and Trailer Cars T 4921 – 4962, which were built without a crew compartment.
+C 3861 was the fourth Power Car to be built and delivered by Commonwealth Engineering in the second order of Double Deck cars for the Public Transport Commission of NSW, after the first series of 53 similar "production" motor cars was considered a success.
+This full order consisted of Power Cars C 3858 – C 3911, Driving Trailers D 4011 – D 4020, which were built without crew compartment side doors, and Trailer Cars T 4921 – T 4962, which were built without a crew compartment.
 This contract contained the first order of stainless-steel Trailer cars to be built for suburban services.
 All these cars were designed and built in Australia under license and with technical assistance from the Budd Company in the USA.

-Unlike the first order of 53 Power Cars from Commonwealth Engineering (C 3805 – 3857) which were paint finished, the cars in the second order were given a complete external makeover to be unpainted and have a shiny stainless-steel finish instead, with blue car numbers and NSW Transport logos applied.
+Unlike the first order of 53 Power Cars from Commonwealth Engineering (C 3805 – C 3857) which were paint finished, the cars in the second order were given a complete external makeover to be unpainted and have a shiny stainless-steel finish instead, with blue car numbers and NSW Transport logos applied.

 C 3861 was delivered from Commonwealth Engineering on 4th December 1973 and was placed into service on 20th February 1974 on to set S 13.
-This carriage was last given a major overhaul in late 2014/early 2015 and after 45 years and 4 months service it was retired on 18th June 2019 on set S 56.

 Compared to the Series 1 cars, the power car design in this second batch of cars was modified, with the previously tapered shape of the number 1 end (pantograph end), now made completely flat.
 Also the car end windows were reshaped, the interior colour scheme on the window surrounds was altered, and the passenger seats were redesigned to rollover as opposed to the walk over style used on first series cars.
+These cars featured Commonwealth Engineering builders plates as opposed to Comeng builders plates fitted to later carriages and the light covers were also of a different design to those on first series cars.

 C 3861 underwent a major refurbishment at A Goninan & Co at Broadmeadow (Newcastle) as a part of the CityDecker project, commencing on 1st December 1997 and the car was outshopped seven weeks later on 28th January 1998.
 This refurbishment programe was done as part of the lead-up to the Sydney 2000 Olympic Games.
 The works included changing the stainless-steel suburban car interior liveries to an off-white scheme and fitting glass vestibule to end saloon bulkheads, making all the cars internally resemble the later C-sets.